Hope to see you there!

 We are proud to be a sponsor of Chicago Northside Mini Maker Faire 2018 this Saturday, May 5th, at Carl Schurz High School:

 the first and largest officially licensed Maker Faire in the Chicagoland area.
 We are a local, grassroots celebration of the Do-It-Yourself (DIY) spirit in Chicago, focusing on education across all ages and social groups.
 Our makers represent a mix of beginners and experts, hobbyists and professionals, groups and individuals, and all ages, backgrounds, and interests.
 With a shoestring budget and only a dream, our inaugural Mini Maker Faire in April, 2012 was a smashing success thanks to the 50+ makers who shared their talents in 3D printing, robotics, jewelry making, and urban farming, just to name a few.
 Now with close to 100 makers, we’re still growing.
-Come
+Comeexperience it for yourself!

 Tomorrow, Saturday March 31st, at the Museum of Science and Industry in Chicago: